shoaibmalek21/Backtest-Backtrader/README.md

 - When the Price goes to Higher High Price Channel then Buy Executed & When the Price goes to Lower Low Price Channel then Sell Executed .

 - High and Low are defined indicators.
-Indicates in chart the highest/lowest values of the previous 5 bars.
+Indicates in chart the highest/lowest values.

 - Indicators value output in CSV(Indicator.csv)